pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 And that's it!
 When a change occurs on the first client (the writer), everything propagates!
-The server receives the change, computes the new price and then send the updated values to the readers.
+The server receives the change, computes the new price and then sends the updated values to the readers.
 The meaning of the program at runtime was derived from a more abstract specification.
 We didn't have to concern ourselves with connections, messages, race conditions etc ...
 We left those details to the